eliasrhoden/TiaTools/readme.md

 5. Try to build, run `Ctrl+Shift+P` in VS Code and select `Run build task`

-If it worked, you should end up with a addin in the `bin/debug`folder that you can drag into C:/Programs/**TIA INSTALL FOLDER**/Addins
+If it worked, you should end up with an add-in in the `bin/debug` folder that you can drag into `C:/Programs/**TIA INSTALL FOLDER**/Add-ins`.